Photodynamic therapy (PDT)

 The side effects are usually temporary.

 You can read more about side effects of PDT to different parts of the body.
-There are links above to information about PDT for skin, lung and oesophageal cancer.
+There are links above to information about PDT for skin and lung cancer.

 • An update in clinical utilization of photodynamic therapy for lung cancer